SaiPratimNagumotu/Enrollee-Management-System/README.md

     3. Deleting all the enrollees at once
     4. Modifying the name and activation status of enrollee

+#Testing the application
-This is testing using PostMan tool and Google Chrome Browser
+This is tested using PostMan tool and Google Chrome Browser